maxmouchet/mmdb-to-clickhouse/README.md

 ## Features

-- Automatically infer table schema from MMDB file
+- Automatically infers the table schema from the MMDB file
 - Supports nested records by flattening them
-- Store data in a partitioned table to keep track of history
+- Stores data in a partitioned table to keep track of history
-- Create an IP trie dictionary for fast lookups
+- Creates an IP trie dictionary for fast lookups

 ## Current limitations

-- Schema is inferred from the first record only.
+- The schema is inferred from the first record only.
 If subsequent records have additional fields, those will be ignored.
 - The `network` and `partition` names are reserved and must not be present in the MMDB file

 ## Installation